 Our future growth in the small and medium-sized business and enterprise markets depends on the continued use of voice communications by businesses, as compared to e-mail and other data-based methods.
 A decline in the overall rate of voice communications by businesses would harm our business.
 Furthermore, our continued growth depends on future demand for and adoption of internet voice communications systems and services and on future demand for connected communications services.
 Although the number of broadband subscribers worldwide has grown significantly in recent years, only a small percentage of businesses have adopted internet voice communications services to date.
 For demand and adoption of internet voice communications services by businesses to increase, internet voice communications networks must improve the quality of their service for real-time communications by managing the effects of and reducing packet loss, packet delay, and packet jitter, as well as unreliable bandwidth, so that high-quality service can be consistently provided.
 Additionally, the cost and feature benefits of internet voice communications must be sufficient to cause customers to switch from traditional phone service providers.
-We must devote substantial resources to educate potential customers about the benefits of internet voice communications, in general, and of our services in particular.
+We must devote substantial resources to educate potential customers about the benefits of internet voice communications solutions, in general, and of our services in particular.
 If any or all of these factors fail to occur, our business may be materially and adversely affected.

 Our Ooma Residential product and services are sold primarily to individuals and families.
-With the growth of mobile technologies, many consumers have chosen to eliminate their home telephone service.
-Our ability to continue growing our user base depends on our ability to convince customers and potential customers that our service is sufficiently useful and cost-effective, that it makes sense to maintain or establish home telephone services with us.
-Our growth could slow and our financial condition could be adversely affected if the trend of eliminating home telephone service continues or accelerates.
+With the growth of mobile technologies, many consumers have chosen to eliminate their home telephone service as alternative services have proliferated.
+Our ability to continue growing our user base depends on our ability to convince customers and potential customers that our service is sufficiently useful and cost-effective, that it makes sense to maintain or establish home telephone services with us over other alternatives.
+Our growth could slow as it has in recent periods and our financial condition could be adversely affected if the trend of eliminating home telephone service continues or accelerates.

 Our mobile platform, available to any consumer with a Wi-Fi® or cellular data connected mobile device, operates in a market that is fragmented and where it is difficult to gain consumer awareness.
 Many of our competitors in this market have been able to establish a significant user base and reputation in the market, which may make it more difficult for our products to be adopted.
 Furthermore, as new mobile devices are released, we may encounter difficulties supporting these devices and services, and we may need to devote significant resources to the creation, support, and maintenance of our mobile applications.
 Additionally, our competitors may allocate additional resources to marketing and promotion of their products, making it even more difficult to be noticed.
-It is also unclear how the adoption of "over-the-top" based communications will continue to grow.
-If the number of consumers using "over-the-top" based communications stagnates or declines, such movement may result in an intensified competition for consumers in this space.
+It is also unclear how the adoption of "over-the-top" based communications will